 And it’s hard to be joyful when the primitive brain is fearful and afraid.

 We’ve talked about how the primitive brain has first dibs on all resources, so it can help you survive.
-The primitive brain, when it’s scared that something is possibly life threatening, is not going to allow you resources to play or laugh.
+The primitive brain, when it’s scared that something is possibly life-threatening, is not going to allow your resources to play or laugh.
 Most people’s primitive brains are very reactive — seeing danger all around… when really there is lots of safety and room for joy.
 It just doesn’t seem like it.

 When you soothe the primitive brain, give it mental exercises like we do in Reprogram Your Primitive Brain, and strengthen its understanding, there is lots more room for joy.

 In fact, the natural vitality and joy that is already there inside you can bubble out when more of your energy isn’t being sucked up and stuffed down because of fear.

 How would your life be better if you could reclaim that joy?
 What if the heaviness and worry were even a bit less… wouldn’t it be easier to laugh and connect with loved ones?
 Wouldn’t the heaviness of the to-do’s of everyday life be lifted?